liujingg/androidx/README.md

 `androidx-kt is a androidx extension on the Kotlin platform that allows you to use androidx more comfortably on Kotlin`

 ## Index

-:warning: Representatives with the `(Test)` tag have passed the test and can be used with confidence.

 ### android
 * Android: [Androidx.java] ([Test][AndroidxTest.java]) | [Androidx.kt] ([Test][AndroidxTest.kt])